 - The cheese!
 Parmesan cheese bread is a great way to experiment with cheesy bread.
 It’s not too melty and adds an incredibly rich and slightly salty taste to this easy yeast bread.

-- A longer rise time makes this rosemary parm bread pretty hands-off.
+- Hands off!
+A longer rise time makes this rosemary parm bread pretty hands-off.
 But it also allows the flavors to really develop over time, yielding a truly delicious taste.
 I’ve even let it rise for as long as 24 hours and it’s turned out beautifully.

 - Instant yeast - you only need ¼ of a teaspoon for this recipe - this is not even a whole packet, so you can make tons of bread with just one envelope of instant yeast!